ulinaaron/ace-run/README.md

 # Ace Run - Starter Child Theme

-This is a utility starter theme for kicking off a project.
-It uses Gulp to build and watch files.
+This is a starter child theme built on top of the Genesis 2.0 framework.
+It uses Gulp, Bower, Sass (scss), and BrowserSync.

 ## Installation Instructions

+In order to use the default build system, you must have the following dependencies installed:

 #### Dependencies

+- Node / NPM
 - Gulp
 - Bower

+From the root of the theme file run ```npm install```.
+Follow that up with ```bower install```.
+Both commands will pull the dependent packages for their respective package JSON files.

 ##### Find & Replace